 It’s important to use a fit for purpose sling for all patients when using medical lift systems.
-Slings with the sole aim of re positioning a patient who is lying down can also be used in conjunction with virtually all other medical aids.
-This is because the horizontal sling is used like a bed sheet.
-Which means it doesn’t need to be attached to the hoisting hanger until re positioning is needed.
+Slings with the sole aim of repositioning a patient who is lying down can also be used in conjunction with virtually all other medical aids.
+This is because the horizontal sling is used as a bedsheet.
+This means it doesn’t need to be attached to the hoisting hanger until repositioning is needed.
 This enhances comfort for the patient and practicality for the medical professionals.

 Some examples of lift systems being used in medical circumstances include: